Office of Anti-Racism, Equity and Human Rights Services Frequently Asked Questions

 Who should I talk to if my disability is not being accommodated in a class?

-You may speak to your Disability Consultant, the Chair of your program or contact an Advisor in the Office of Anti-Racism, Equity and Human Rights Services.
+You may speak to your Accessible Learning Services Consultant, the Chair of your program, or contact an Advisor in the Office of Anti-Racism, Equity and Human Rights Services.

 Where are the accessible washrooms?